Shop

 Brazilian singer-songwriter and multi-instrumentalist of samba and pagode

-Performers3 min read14 citations
+Performers3 min read4 citations

 Limited sources — this is a concise, best-effort entry that may be expanded as more material becomes available.

-His emergence as a composer can be dated to 1977, when the singer Elza Soares cut his song "Malandro," written with Jotabê.[7]
-A debut solo album, simply titled Jorge Aragão, followed in 1982 on the Ariola label.[8]
-That trajectory contrasts instructively with samba's earlier international diffusion: where Carmen Miranda had carried a stylized, Hollywood-mediated version of Brazilian music to North American audiences across the 1930s and 1940s, Aragão's reputation was built at home through composition and live performance rather than the export of an exotic persona.[9]
+Aragão's professional life began in the 1970s, when he performed as a sambista at balls and nightclubs around the city.[1]
+His songwriting career took hold in 1977, when Elza Soares recorded 'Malandro,' a number he co-wrote with Jotabê.[1]
+His first solo album, simply titled Jorge Aragão, followed in 1982 on the Ariola label.[1]
+That homegrown path contrasts instructively with samba's earlier passage abroad: where Carmen Miranda had carried a stylized, Hollywood-mediated version of Brazilian music to North American audiences through radio and film across the 1930s and 1940s — becoming the foremost interpreter of samba for that market — Aragão's reputation was built within Brazil, through composition and live performance.[3]

-His catalogue includes several durable compositions, among them "Coisinha do Pai," written together with Almir Guineto and the singer Luiz Carlos da Vila and later re-recorded by Beth Carvalho, a version placed aboard the Mars Pathfinder probe at the close of the 1990s.[11]
-Beyond composing, Aragão became a familiar television presence, serving as a commentator on the carnival samba-school parades carried by the Globo and Manchete networks.[12]
-His public career coincided with the decades in which the carioca samba-enredo underwent pronounced change, a transformation examined in the scholarship devoted to the 1970s and 1980s.[13]
+His command of the carnaval carioca reached beyond songwriting into broadcasting: he served as a commentator on the samba-school parades for the Globo and Manchete television networks.[1]
+That public role coincided with the decades in which the carioca samba-enredo underwent pronounced change, a transformation examined in the scholarship on the 1970s and 1980s.[4]

 References

-- 1.Jorge Aragão — Wikipedia contributors, Wikipedia
+1. 1.Jorge AragãoWikipedia contributors, Wikipedia

-- 13.O samba-enredo carioca e suas transformações nas decadas de 70 e 80 — Carla Maria de Oliveira Vizeu, 2004
+4. 4.O samba-enredo carioca e suas transformações nas decadas de 70 e 80Carla Maria de Oliveira Vizeu, 2004

 How to cite this article